 Djedar never speaks of himself, his past, his current life, or provides reason for anything that he does.
 He often deflects with silence or an utterly irreverent answer, sometimes even bordering on inane, during which he usually only amuses himself.
 Occasionally, he will spin elaborate and increasingly ridiculous lies, only to admit later they were all false.
 It seems nothing can force him to discard even a shred of his mystery... for he trusts no one.

-Want to hear more about this character, be the first to hear about upcoming works, or even ask character questions?
+Want to hear more about this character, be the first to hear about upcoming works, and even to meet upcoming characters?
 Be sure to check out my Patreon!